luk036/ckpttnpy/ckpttnpy/note.md

-- Special code for two-pin nets
+- **Special code for two-pin nets**
 - Take a snapshot when a move make **negative** gain.
-- Snapshot in the form of "interface"
+- Snapshot in the form of "interface"???

 ```python
 # initialization